adn770/ppdf/docs/design-dmme.md

     3.  **Party View:** A dedicated hub for creating and managing all parties and characters.

--   **Status Bar Navigation:** The primary method for switching between views will be a set of icons on the left side of the bottom status bar.
+-   **Status Bar Navigation:** The primary method for switching between views is a set of icons on the left side of the bottom status bar.

--   **Contextual Header:** The main header buttons will change based on the active view.
+-   **Contextual Header:** The main header buttons will change based on the active view, a behavior managed in `main.js`.
     -   **Game View Header:** `New Game` | `Load Game` | `Settings`
     -   **Library View Header:** `+ New Knowledge Base` | `Settings`
     -   **Party View Header:** `+ New Party` | `Settings`